-- 1. Appropriate consent is in place for the use of the premises as on-premises licence catering service.
-Council advised that they have no objection to the liquor licence. - 2.
-Police submission was not received. - 3.
-No public submissions were received relating to any matters with the application. - 4.
-The licensed premises will be a home office where sales invoices are processed online.
-The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
+- Development approval is in place for a brewery.
+Customer queries and bookings for functions will be processed online at the licensed premises which is separate to the current brewery licensed footprint. - 2.
+A Police submission was not received - 3.
+The licensed premises will be an office suite where sales invoices are processed online.
+The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 4.
+Several public objections were forwarded with concerns raised regarding the extended trading and that functions will disrupt the amenity of the neighbourhood. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.